vespperhq/docs/docs/02-Getting started/01-Setup Vespper.md

-# Setup Merlinn
+# Setup Vespper

-This guide walks you through on how to setup Merlinn on your machien.
+This guide walks you through on how to setup Vespper on your machien.

 ## Prerequisites 📜